polyaxon/polyaxon/templates/experimentation/experiment_groups.md

     For more details about this command please run `polyaxon check --help`, or check the [command reference](/polyaxon_cli/commands/check)

-!!! tip "Polyaxon append the matrix value combination to your declarations and export under the environment variable name `POLYAXON_DECLARATIONS`"
+!!! tip "Polyaxon merges the combination values from matrix for a single experiment with the values from declarations and export under the environment variable name `POLYAXON_DECLARATIONS`"
-    Check how you can [get the cluster definition](/reference_polyaxon_helper) to use it with your models.
+    Check how you can [get the experiment declarations](/reference_polyaxon_helper) to use them with your models.

 ## Running a group of experiments